 BACKDROP: When you want artwork to be the prominent landscape feature, place it in front of a dense hedge, tall wall, forested area, or along an elevated knoll.
 By placing art next to a backdrop that is different in color, texture or size, it creates an emphasis to that area.
 Sun and shadow angles are also important elements to consider.
 Prior to the permanent art installation, I recommend to check-in throughout the day and note how the sun and shadows play upon your art piece.

 TWEAKING THE OBVIOUS: Surprising people with an unexpected placement of artwork is a fun technique I enjoy using.
 Not only will it bring a delightful interruption to a less traveled area in the landscape, it may also reveal a bit of humor.

 Ready, Set, Enjoy!
-Author: Susan Combs Bauer, Landscape Architect and Founder of BauerCombs & Associates, Inc.
+Author: Susan Combs Bauer, Landscape Architect at BauerCombs & Associates, Inc.

 BauerCombs News + Landscape Garden Design Tips with Susan.